Justin01Wu/WebApp/jersey2/Api_tips.md

     JSONObject expectedJson = ApiTestUtil.convertJSONStr2Obj(templateData);
     ApiTestUtil.verifyJson((Map<String, Object>)json, (Map<String, Object>)expectedJson);
 ```
-+ expectedJson can has less fields than actual Json for backward compatibility, this is why RESTful API is more flexible than Web service
+	+expectedJson can has less fields than actual Json for backward compatibility, this is why RESTful API is more flexible than Web service

-## URL conflicts
-When a system has more than 100 apis, we worried about URL conflicts.

-So we suggest to use Java package to match the URL :  for example: URL is a/b/c/d then the package will be a.b.c
+1.	having integration testing on API level is also a good idea, specially on external APIs
+	+ for HTTP GET, it is easy, because you can connect the system to prod Db copy.
+	+ But sometimes it is hard to prepare good data for post and put.
+		+ So we can add a test flag on it:
+		+ if it is true, we skip or roll back real job on server side.
+		+ sample: ContractApi.updateContract
+		+ In this way, it can test most of function without change the real data.
+		+ It means the test cases can run for ever on the same data.
+	+ Use @exteralApi to mark an api when it will be called from outside
+1. Sometimes, we can add extra fields on api for troubleshooting or integration testing, for example:
+	+ You can add sequence Id or updated date to test if a record was updated properly in previous step
+	+ sample:

 ## Jackson
 Jackson is the main framework for Java Object Json mapping, So we discuss mainly on it: